HOHMANN ORBITS

 a = A/2 = (2.524 AU)/(2) = 1.262 AU, semimajor axis

-We, as astronomers, will use the astronomical unit for distances
+We astronomers use the astronomical unit for distances within the

-within the solar system.
-One AU is nearly enough 149.6 million
+solar system.
+One AU is nearly enough 149.6 million kilometers, the

-kilometers, the mean or average distance of Earth from the Sun.
-This
+mean or average distance of Earth from the Sun.
+This is sometimes

-is sometimes called the Earth's orbit radius, a bit misleading being
+called the Earth's orbit radius, a bit misleading being that the orbit

 From Kepler's theory we can compute the excentricity and the period